LBHackney-IT/social-care-recording/README.md

 - ~~**Submit** to the case viewer api~~ (DONE)
 - ~~Write a script to convert a CSV into form config~~
 - ~~Replace "unfinished submissions" table with something more general-purpose~~ (DONE)
+- ~~Add a "repeater group" field for capturing a repeatable group of fields (eg. name, phone number, role for a number of people)~~ (DONE)

-1. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
+1. hitting the "continue" button on a step should return to the task list page if the form submitted successfully
 2. fix bug where changing a field type to checkbox/repeater from something else (and _maybe_ vice versa) _after_ a submission has been started caused the intitial values to become invalid (because it expects to be able to map over the values)
-3. add autosave support to case notes
+3. add autosave support to case notes (perhaps by making case notes function a bit more like other forms, backed by a row on the submissions table?)
-4. add tests for `GroupRecordingWidget`
-5. Add a "repeater group" field for capturing a repeatable group of fields (eg. name, phone number, role for a number of people).
+4. refactor CSV -> JSON conversion job to support currently ignored cells
+5. clean up and improve home page layout

 ### Next

-- Write cypress tests
+- Write cypress integration tests once we know what form flows are worth testing
 - Staging site
 - Add date field type
-- Make file upload field available in flexible schemas (add support in `generateFlexibleSchema` and figure out how to handle in autosave, etc)

 ### Later

 - Keep a proper version history for auditing
 - Integrate with Contentful for form config
-- Group recording
-- Handle file uploading
+- Handle file uploading (add support in `generateFlexibleSchema`, figure out how to handle in autosave, etc)
+- Handle group recording (add tests for `GroupRecordingWidget`, etc)

 ### UR findings